 Many people travel to work with a mundane routine in mind.
 However, there are several dangerous jobs that have a much higher risk of fatality.
 The Bureau of Labor Statistics reported over 5,000 work-related injuries.
-Most of the work-related deaths occur in a general group of dangerous careers to earn a living.
+Most work-related deaths occur in a general group of dangerous careers to earn a living.
 Regardless of the utmost safety measures required in each field, fatalities still occur because of several uncontrollable factors surrounding high-risk careers.

 The number one most dangerous

-The family of a fisherman that passed on the job does have remedy within the law.
-The family can be entitled to damages related to the federal maritime law.
+The family of a fisherman that passed on the job does have a remedy within the law.
+The family can be entitled to damages related to federal maritime law.
 Furthermore, a family can collect damages based on The Death of the High Seas Act if the commercial fisherman was killed because of the negligence of the employer’s vessel determined to be non-seaworthy.
 High seas are defined as 3 nautical miles off the coast.

-The Death of the High Seas Act provides damages to the family limited to the lost wages that the death of the fisherman caused the family that is typically based on the current earnings and life expectancy of the deceased fisherman.
+The Death of the High Seas Act provides damages to the family limited to the lost wages that the death of the fisherman caused the family which is typically based on the current earnings and life expectancy of the deceased fisherman.
 A lawsuit must be brought forth within 3 years of the incident.